-I am happy to read that your mother has an advocate such as yourself.
+I am happy to read that your mother has an advocate like yourself.
 You did not mention how long your mother has had Type 1 or Type 2 diabetes?

 If your mother’s average blood sugar is 434 mg dL, it means her A1c is in the neighborhood of 16-17.
-This is an alarming number as the American Diabetes Association recommends an A1c of 7.
-After meal blood sugar should no exceed 180 mg dL, while pre-meal blood sugar should fall between 80-130.
+This is alarming as the American Diabetes Association recommends an A1c of 7.
+After a meal, blood sugar should not exceed 180 mg dL, while pre-meal blood sugar should fall between 80-130.
 These standards of care are general guidelines.

-Type 1’s are put on a basal (24 hour background insulin) and fast acting insulin.
-In addition to the regular daily insulin dosing, healthcare professionals teach Type 1’s how many units of insulin to take to bring down a high blood sugar.
-Diet and insulin on board is a factor when determining how many units of fast acting insulin is required to achieve a normal blood sugar range.
+Type 1’s are put on a basal (24-hour background insulin) and fast-acting insulin.
+In addition to the regular daily insulin dosing, healthcare professionals teach Type 1 how many insulin units to take to bring down a high blood sugar.
+Diet and insulin on board are factors when determining how many units of a fast-acting insulin are required to achieve a normal blood sugar range.

-Here is where your role as her advocate makes a big difference in your mother’s life.
-Get her in to see her healthcare professional.
-Keeping blood sugars over 180 mg dL for a prolonged period of time can cause diabetes complications.
+Keeping blood sugars over 180 mg dL for a prolonged period can cause diabetes complications.
 Review her diet with her healthcare professional.
-She may need to learn carb counting and if she takes insulin how many units she needs to take to bring down her blood sugar.
+She may need to learn carb counting and, if she takes insulin, know how many units she needs to take to bring down her high blood sugar.
 It helps to have two people at the healthcare professional’s office.
 People tend to remember different instructions.

-Medication dosing for healthcare professionals can start out as a trial and error; requiring fine-tuning.
-Depending on your mother’s circumstance, her medication may need to be increased and her diet may need to change.
-Her health needs to be reviewed wholistically by her healthcare professional.
+Medication dosing for healthcare professionals can start as a trial and error, requiring fine-tuning.
+Depending on your mother’s circumstance, her medication may need to be increased, and her diet may change.
+Her health needs to be reviewed holistically by her healthcare professional.

-One of my brothers, a Type 2 experienced high blood sugars and started seeing better blood sugar readings once he started carb counting.
-My former husband a type 1 prefers a low carb diet because it reduce his insulin requirements substantially.
+One of my brothers, a Type 2, experienced high blood sugars and started seeing better blood sugar readings once he started carb counting.
+My former husband, a type 1, prefers a low-carb diet because it reduces his insulin requirements substantially.

-In your mother’s case, it’s imperative to get her in to her doctor’s office ASAP.
-You can discuss her diet with them and ask about a low carb diet.
+In your mother’s case, it’s imperative to get her into her doctor’s office ASAP.
+Then, you can discuss her diet and agree on an achievable blood sugar range.

-Sue Thom, a Certified Diabetes Educator, offer these evergreen tips in lowering your blood sugar:
+Sue Thom, a Certified Diabetes Educator, offers these evergreen tips for lowering your blood sugar:

 2- Increasing activity or incorporating more exercise.